 Is a storage unit big enough to have a gym?
 Most storage providers have different sized units.
 The smallest often being 5’x5’ and the largest 10’ x 30’.

 The short of it is that you need a space of at the very least 8’x 8’.
 That will allow you to have a power rack, dumbbell rack and still have space to deadlift.
 That size unit doesn’t exist so the closest thing is 10’ x 10’.
-If you’re going to work out alone, a unit of 10’ x 10’ will be enough to have all the basics.
+If you’re going to work out alone, a storage unit of 10’ x 10’ will be big enough to have all the weight training basics.

 If you want to add a treadmill or some other equipment, it’ll be better to go for a 10’ by 15’ unit.
 That’s also better for people that want to work out with a buddy.
 Although you might be close to your friend, 10’ x 10’ might be a little too close for comfort.

 Height is a bigger problem.
 The average storage unit has 8’ tall ceilings.
 That’s not quite enough for all equipment and exercises.
 More about that in the following point.

 The 8’ ceiling limits what you can put and do inside quite a bit.
 Most things you want to do above your head probably won’t fit if you’re a taller person.
 The exercises that are most likely to cause trouble are the OHP and pull ups.